-To represent the congregation is the Preparation of Gifts, a couple, a family, or two persons bring the gifts to the altar.
-Anyone wishing to serve in this capacity is encouraged to contact the person listed as contact.
+To represent the congregation during the Preparation of Gifts, a couple, a family, or two persons bring the gifts to the altar.
+Anyone wishing to serve in this capacity is encouraged to contact Kristen in the parish office.

 To build community, we are called to serve each other.
 This is a ministry that symbolizes the oneness of the Body of Christ.
 We give Christ to each other.
 These ministers help with communion under the form of bread and wine.
 Persons who volunteer for this ministry will be given training and receive a schedule.

 Setting up for a banquet is a very important part of the banquet.
 So it is with the Sacred Meal, the Eucharist.
 There are a number of details that need attending to, such as, readying the space and putting things away after Mass.